 Luckily, there are ways to work around this obstacle.

-If a puppy has trouble going to the bathroom during the day, it could be because it needs more time to wake up or because it’s in pain.
-If this is the case, owners should check that their pup’s food and water are being given regularly.
+If a puppy has trouble going to the bathroom during the day, it could be because it needs more time to wake up or because of pain.
+If this is the case, owners should regularly check that their pup’s food and water are given.

-Following these steps should help you train a puppy to pee outside less than a week.
-Remember to be patient, consistent, and positive with your pup, and don’t give up if they have potty accidents in the meantime.
+Following these steps should help you train a puppy to pee outside in less than a week.
+Remember to be patient, consistent, and positive with your pup, and don’t give up if they have potty accidents.

 Soon enough, they’ll achieve potty training success and start using the bathroom outside like a pro.
 If you notice that your puppy is having more frequent trips to the bathroom and has irregular bowel movements, these could be signs of a medical issue and may need immediate medical attention.